 Sunday: rest day

-The past few weeks have been tips and information devoted to workout wear, running outside, other types of cardio, and stretching, but this week I’m venturing to unknown territory: the nutrition.
-We all need this to keep going during race day, and I have been doing my own research at local stores around town, but this article from Runner’s World is a necessity to know the ins and outs of keeping our body on the track for success.
+The past few weeks have been tips and information devoted to workout wear, running outside, other types of cardio, and stretching, but this week I’m venturing to unknown territory:

 The Pack Rules: Eating and Drinking by Yishane Lee